Mephiles/torntools_extension/README.md

 **Travel Destinations**: Show a table of travel destinations with the most profitable flights on Travel Agency page
 **NPC Loot times**: Show when the next level of a NPC becomes available
 **OC finish times**: Show the date and time when an OC is ready
+**Simplified Armory**: Group all similar events into one in Faction Armory

 **API requests**: